 In 1922 car ownership was restricted to the extremely wealth in Port Elizabeth with less than one percent of the citizens owning a car.
 Within the town itself the favoured mode of transport was still the electric tram.

 The agreed meeting place was in Market Square outside the Town Hall.
 This building had been the focus of the town since its opening in 1862.
 The buildings surrounding the stately Town Hall were equally as grandiose in their own right.

-Opposite the Town Hall – it could not yet be called a City Hall – was the Main Library with its twin turrets on each wing.
+Opposite the City Hall – it had only been called a City from 1913 – was the Main Library with its twin turrets on each wing.
 In front of it was the impressive white marble statue of Queen Victoria who had died on the 22nd January 1901.
 At the time of the Queen’s Diamond Jubilee in 1897 a movement to raise funds for the statue was started.
 E. Roscoe Mullins, a renowned sculptor from London at the time, was the commissioned to sculpt the statue which is made from Sicilian marble.

 Glancing further west, one was able to view the whole of Collegiate Church of St Mary the Virgin.
-Later the portion of the plot abutting Main Street would be sold for the erection of a six storey building effectively dividing the road frontage into two.
+Later the portion of the plot abutting Main Street would be sold for the erection of the six storey UBS building effectively dividing the road frontage into two.

 The future members of the Church probably rued the day that the plot had been sold for the paltry sum of £160.